radarbot-team/radarbot-team-best-pratices/design-patterns/DesignPatterns.md

 ### Objective-C class extensions

-A class extension bears some similarity to a category, but it can only be added to a class for which you have the source code a compile time.
-The methods are declared by a class extension are implemented in the `@implementation` block for the original class so you cannot, for example, declare a class extension on a framework class, suchs as a Cocoa or Cocoa Touch class like *NSString*.
+A **class extension** can only be added to a class for which you have the source code at compile time.
+The methods declared by a class extension are implemented in the `@implementation` block for the original class so you cannot declare a class extension on a framework class.

 The syntax to declare a class extension is similar to hte syntax for a category, and looks like this: